Michael Eldred & Mike Roth

 Schema 3: The Special Manner of Circulation of Fixed Capital

-turnover-time of fixed capital = 5 production periods
+Assumptions of presentation: turnover-time of fixed capital = 5 production periods and time of production

 There exists one fixed capital, which is circulated one time with circulating Capital I, the subsequent time with circulating Capital II.
 There is only a peculiarity in the 5th period of production.
 Here the last part of the fixed capital functions in the productive sphere and its value only circulates back after the next circulation period (SG 101).
 That is why the circulating Capital II has here a fallow, there is a gap in the continual process of production, which could only be bridged by an additional fixed capital that has one fifth of the magnitude of the fixed capital applied.
 But this additional capital or the last fifth of the original capital would then have a fallow of five production periods.
 (In we place "latent money-capital", capital that is fallow).